Gardening for Beginners 🌱 START HERE

 A Noise Reduction Rating (NRR) describes how many decibels a particular product lowers noise.
 For instance, a product with a 30 NRR will reduce a 100-decibel (dB) noise level to 70 dB.

 Figuring out what level of NRR is needed depends on the work that’s being done.
 Circular saws run somewhere in the range of 90 dB.
 To lower this to the accepted safe level of 70 dB and below, hearing protection with a 20 NRR or more will be needed.
-Here are some popular shop tools and lawn equipment with the typical decibels they create:
+Here are some popular shop tools and lawn equipment along with the typical decibels they produce:

 • Circular saws: 90 dB